MartinCote5/RocketElevatorRestApi/README.md

 - GET `api/Interventions/pendingRequest` to get all interventions status to pending and with no start date of the intervention
 - PUT `api/Interventions/inProgress/<x>` where x is the id of the desired intervention, it change the status to in progress and the present time and date at the start of the intervention
 - PUT `api/Interventions/inProgress/<x>` where x is the id of the desired intervention, it change the status and the result to completed and the present time and date at the end of the intervention

+## ADDED MORE REST server endpoints

+- GET `api//Customers/{email}` To get a customer information from a User email.
+- GET `api/Customers/Products/{id}` to get all the buildings, batteries, columns and elevators owned by a specific customer.

+- GET `api//Buildings/<x>` To get a specific Building.
+- PUT `api//Buildings/<x>` To modify a specific Building information.

 ## Explanatory video